Guest contribution by Christopher Beck, Product Manager at MediaMath.

 Why did a platform with a promising business model miss the mark?

-There are a couple of reasons why this is a perfect example of a missed product/market fit.
+There are a couple of reasons why this is a perfect missed product/market fit example.

 One reason is that Quibi began right when the COVID-19 pandemic was at its pinnacle: consumers were working from home or unemployed due to social distancing measures.
 If you have the option of watching content on your phone or your much larger TV, you likely opted for the latter.
 Hence, the target mindset of Quibi’s consumers became null and void.